Almond Flour Banana Bread

 - Eggs.
 This paleo banana bread includes 4 eggs, which may sound like a lot, but they’re necessary to provide structure to the bread as there’s no gluten or starch.

 - Oil.
-Sub the olive oil with your favorite oil.
+Use olive oil or substitute with avocado oil or melted coconut oil.

 - Maple syrup.
 Sub the maple syrup with honey.
 If using coconut sugar, you may need to increase the amount to 1/3 cup as it is not as sweet.